HaxeFoundation/hxnodejs/HOWTO.md

 ## Events

-Node.js event emitters take strings as event names and doesn't check listener signatures in any way.
+Node.js event emitters take strings as event names and don't check listener signatures in any way.
 The hxnodejs extern for `EventEmitter` supports that behaviour for convenience of copy-pasting JavaScript code.
 However it also provides a way to type-check event listeners.

 If you provide an instance of `Event<T>` abstract string type where an event name is expected in any `EventEmitter` method, then the listener type will be unified with `T` and thus provide type checking and inference for the listener function.